bruno-strandberg/MONA/README.md

 * It may be an idea that SummaryParser uses some event class instead of a flat tree.
 Needs thought, though.

 * Interactive python setup script that asks for OscProb, Jpp with root 6, etc, paths and creates the setenv.sh script.

+* pid_result conversion to summary format is still painful, especially when summary data format changes.
+One option would be to define summary data structure in a SummaryEvent() class.
+This would, however, break compatibility with most things I have written so far and, more importantly, will make accessing/cloning/etc of the data more difficult.
+Maybe a better option would be to have a script that, after DataReducer.C has run its script, it checks for branches in SummaryParser.h and advises on branches to be added?

 Done
 ----